Rakesh9100/CalcDiverse/Calculators/Cyclomatic-Complexity-Calculator/README.md

 - Calculates cyclomatic complexity based on number of nodes, components and edges in graph.
 - Calculates cyclomatic complexity using regions of graph.
-- Calculates cyclomatic complexity using conditional nodes in graph.
+- Calculates cyclomatic complexity using conditional nodes of graph.
 - Gives clear and detailed input instructions.